Registered Nurse Career Information

 - Nursing care facilities: $67,370

-The five states where RNs earn the most include California, Hawaii, the District of Columbia, Massachusetts, and Oregon.
+The five regions where RNs earn the most include California, Hawaii, the District of Columbia, Massachusetts, and Oregon.

-National estimates project that employment of RNs will increase by approximately 15 percent from 2016 to 2026.**** This growth can be attributed to a number of causes, including:
+National projections indicate that employment of RNs will increase by 13 percent from 2018 to 2028.
+This growth can be attributed to a number of causes, including:

 - Technological advances in the health care industry